NBA Trade Rumors: Lakers Adding Ricky Rubio Or Rajon Rondo, Moving D’Angelo Russell To Shooting Guard

 According to the theory, the Los Angeles Lakers’ struggles does not stem from D’Angelo Russell’s basketball ability.
 Instead, the team should focus on pondering whether Russell can play the point guard spot effectively.
 Some Los Angeles Lakers’ fans then thought of a way to make this whole thing work.
 Move Russell up to shooting guard where his ability to score can flourish more and trade for a veteran point guard to do the point guard duties for the Lakers.

-One-point guard that the LA Lakers should keep an eye on is Ricky Rubio.
+One point guard that the LA Lakers should keep an eye on is Ricky Rubio.
 Rubio is a pass first point guard who does not really care about scoring that much and facilitates the ball more than Russell.
 Plus, Rubio’s veteran savvy with his playmaking will greatly benefit the Los Angeles Lakers’ youth.

 Evolution of Ricky Rubio?
 In the last 5 games where he's had a total of 70 assists (only James Harden has had more assists in a 5 game stretch w/ 71 this season) he's averaging 13.2pts/ 3.8reb/ 14ast/ 2.8stl.
 While his 3 point shot has not improved, it's his inside game that has taken steps forward.
 He's been so aggressive getting to the basket he's averaging 7.4 FT attempts per game, and making .919% of those.
 And he's shooting .457% from inside the arc while attempting 7 shots from inside of the arc, and although he has not made a single 3 in this 5 game stretch he's been a +6.8, this is the Ricky Rubio we expected coming into this season.
 Dunn on the other hand is averaging 2.6pts/ 1.4reb/ 1ast/ 1stl and -4.0, while shooting .375 from inside the arc and .500 from the FT line, and he as well hasn't made a 3 in this stretch, and even if he played as many minutes as Ricky, during this stretch he would be averaging 7.3pts/ 3.9reb/ 2.8ast/ 2.8stl.
 Also doesn't get to the line and doesn't create for others, I have argued that he needs time in the D-League to find his rhythm again because it's been beyond bad as of late. __________________________________________ #MinnesotaTimberwolves #OneHungryPack #PowerOfThePack #Timberwolves #RickyRubio #KrisDunn #FreeTyus